Upperfoot/barclays-ts-tech-test/docs/THINKING.md

 ## User Endpoints

-- As spoke about before will derive the userId from the JWT token in the payload, no need to pass this about
+- As spoke about before will derive the userId from the JWT token in the payload, no need to pass this about, will change this from /users/{userId} to /users/me instead